naqeebghazi/devops.tooling.website.solution/partitions.md

 Identify the block device you want to partition (e.g., /dev/xvda).

+The mount command tells us what storage devices are mounted on our system:

+    $ mount  | grep xvd

+We can use grep to narrow down the output for our devices

 2. Partition the Block Device:

 Use a partitioning tool like fdisk to create partitions on the chosen block device.